Eslicdm/service-app-angular/ServiceApp.md

 ## Later:

-* look at the webstorm last history
-* Kafka to get Member service requests from landing page, and show in the member-service so the Manager can add
 * **notification-service**: send email to Member saying that the Service was confirmed
 * Add translation for PT-br
+* stress test
-* create readme for each service, and some diagram (Lucidchart, Excalidraw, draw.io, C4)
+* create readme for each service, and some diagram (Excalidraw, C4)